open-telemetry/opentelemetry-python/metrics_plan_api.rst

 -----

 #.
 Test that the meter provides functions to create a new Counter
 #.
-Test that get_meter accepts name, version and schema_url
+Test that the meter provides functions to create a new AsynchronousCounter
 #.
-Test that when an invalid name is specified a working meter implementation
-   is returned as a fallback.
+Test that the meter provides functions to create a new Histogram
 #.
-Test that the fallback meter name property keeps its original invalid value.
+Test that the meter provides functions to create a new Asynchronous Gauge
 #.
-Test that a message is logged reporting the specified value for the fallback
-   meter is invalid.
+Test that the meter provides functions to create a new UpDownCounter
 #.
-Test that new configuration applies to previously returned meters.
-#.
-Test that the effect of associating a schema URL with a meter is that the
+Test that the meter provides functions to create a new
-   telemetry emitted using that meter is associated with the schema URL.
+   AsynchronousUpDowncounter

 Meter
 -----